-Paleolithic excavations in the Swabian Jura, information here
+Paleolithic excavations in the Swabian Jura, between May 6th and August 9th 2019, information here

 Hohle Fels Cave